Champion Sound

-Champion Sound is the only studio album by the duo Jaylib (hip hop musicians J Dilla and Madlib).
-Half of the songs are produced by Madlib and feature J Dilla on vocals, and the other half are produced by J Dilla and feature Madlib on vocals.
+Champion Sound is a collaborative album by the duo Jaylib, consisting of producers J Dilla and Madlib.
+The album was released in 2003 and is considered a classic in the underground hip-hop scene.
+The title track, "Champion Sound", features a sample from the 1978 film The Deer Hunter and showcases the duo's signature blend of soulful beats and intricate rhymes.
+The album also features guest appearances from Talib Kweli and Percee P.

 History

-Jaylib began in 2000 when DJ J Rocc of the Beat Junkies gave a CD of unused instrumental tracks by J Dilla to Madlib.
+Jaylib began in 2000, when DJ J Rocc of the Beat Junkies gave a CD of unused instrumental tracks by J Dilla to Madlib.
 Madlib recorded vocals over these beats and labelled them "Jaylib", without the intention of actually releasing them.
 Stones Throw Records placed one of these recordings as the B-side to a promo 12" Madlib single, under the name Jaylib, which was eventually heard by Dilla.
 The pair recorded Champion Sound in separate cities, Madlib in Oxnard, California, and Dilla in Detroit, Michigan by sending recordings back and forth.
 The two met only once before or during this time, while Madlib was recording in Detroit for J Dilla's album The Diary on MCA Records; a record that was not released until 2016.
 The album was released in 2003 after much delay due to leaks and bootlegs and received positive reviews.

 Following Dilla's move from Detroit to Los Angeles in 2004, they appeared together on tour in Spring 2004 in Los Angeles, San Francisco, New York City, and Toronto.
 Madlib debuted a yet-unreleased Jaylib song on a BBC radio show in May 2005 titled "Take It Back aka The Unofficial", produced by J Dilla with vocals by Madlib.
 The track was released on Adult Swim and Stones Throw's Chrome Children compilation.